Jmat201/Montgomery-Police-Dispatched-Incidents-AWS-July/README.md

     - Is there a visible pattern of incidents occurring at particular street addresses or locations?
     - Are incidents more frequent around cross junctions or main roads/highways?

-#### Disposition Description (disposition_desc) for Top 4 initial_types
+#### Disposition Description (disposition_desc) for Top 4 initial_types in top 4 cities

 6. What is the most common combination of initial_type and disposition_desc in each of the top 4 cities?
     - Are there any combinations common across all top 4 cities?
 7. What are the specific disposition descriptions for the top 4 incident types in each of the top 4 cities?

-#### Analyzing Missing Values in ‘dispatch_arrive’ and ‘arrive_cleared’
+#### Analyzing Missing Values/empty strings in ‘dispatch_arrive’ and ‘arrive_cleared’

 8. Do ‘dispatch_arrive’ and ‘arrive_cleared’ have missing values?
     - Is there a pattern based on the type of incidents, sectors, or police district numbers?
     - Are there any notable patterns in the reporting of these values by different jurisdictions?

-#### Time Taken to Attend an Incident
+#### Time taken (in minutes) to attend an incident - Dispatch Arrive and Arrive Cleared

-9. How long does it take for the first unit to arrive on-scene (Dispatch Arrive) from dispatch in the top 4 cities for ‘TRAFFIC/TRANSPORTATION INCIDENT’, ‘DISTURBANCE/NUISANCE’, and ‘CHECK WELFARE’?
+9. How long does it take **for the first unit to arrive on-scene (Dispatch Arrive)** from dispatch in the top 4 cities for ‘TRAFFIC/TRANSPORTATION INCIDENT’, ‘DISTURBANCE/NUISANCE’, and ‘CHECK WELFARE’?
     - What are the common time ranges for these incidents (0-5 mins, 5-10 mins, etc.)?
     - How does the distribution of response times compare across the cities?

-10. How long does it take to clear an incident (arrive_cleared) from the first unit arriving to the last unit clearing in the top 4 cities for ‘TRAFFIC/TRANSPORTATION INCIDENT’, ‘DISTURBANCE/NUISANCE’, and ‘CHECK WELFARE’?
+10. How long does it take **to clear an incident (arrive_cleared) from the first unit arriving to the last unit clearing** in the top 4 cities for ‘TRAFFIC/TRANSPORTATION INCIDENT’, ‘DISTURBANCE/NUISANCE’, and ‘CHECK WELFARE’?
     - What are the common time ranges for these incidents (0-5 mins, 5-10 mins, etc.)?
     - How does the distribution of clearance times compare across the cities?

-#### Average Dispatch and Clearance Times Analysis

 11. Which initial_type and priority combinations have the worst and best Average Dispatch Arrival Minutes (ADM) across Silver Spring, Rockville, Gaithersburg, and Germantown?
     - How consistent are ADMs for the same incident types and priorities across different cities?